 Heel Spur Syndrome

-As Board Certified Foot and Ankle Specialists, heel pain is the most common condition we see.
+As board certified foot and ankle specialists, heel pain is the most common condition we see.
 Heel spur syndrome, also known as Plantar Fasciitis, is a chronic, overuse type injury that occurs in people of all shapes and sizes, of all ages and activity levels.
 It most commonly develops without an injury and results in significant pain in the heel or arch of the foot which can be debilitating.
 Fortunately, heel spur syndrome can usually be treated conservatively without the need for surgery.
+In some rare cases, heel spur surgery may be necessary but it is performed as an outpatient procedure and patients go home the same day.

 Symptoms of Heel Spur Syndrome